cms-sw/cms-sw.github.io/PRWorkflow.md

 ```
  - Run a basic battery of tests
 ```
-runTheMatrix.py -s -i all
+runTheMatrix.py -l limited -i all
 ```
 If these tests are successful, your code changes should also pass the basic checks done during the pull request testing procedure.
+Some tests, in particular the runTheMatrix.py tests require data available at sites such as CERN.

 ### Initial pull request
    - [This tutorial](tutorial.html) provides instructions for making a pull request to CMSSW
    - New developments should be always submitted to the development release of CMSSW.
 The default in the CMSSW repository is always the development release.
+   - Pull requests including new packages [Too be filled in]

 ### Code review
    - Once your pull request is submitted, it is assigned a set of categories (e.g., "reconsturction") based on which packages have been changed.
 Here is an example showing a new pull request with labels added and its milestone release (e.g., "CMSSW_8_0_X")